ArduPilot/ardupilot/Tools/AP_Periph/README.md

  - parameter storage in flash
  - easy bootloader update
  - high resiliance features using watchdog, CRC and board checks
- - firmware update via MissionPlanner or uavcan-gui-tool
+ - firmware and parameter update via MissionPlanner or DroneCAN GUI tool when attached to an autopilot
+ - firmware update via USB if USB port is provided
+ - parameter update using SLCAN and DroneCAN GUI on standalone peripheral via USB, if provided

 # Building